natalie-cullings/TripleTen-Data-Science-Bootcamp-Projects/README.md

 # TripleTen Projects
-Here's an overview of my portfolio for all the projects I worked on while attending the TripleTen Data Science Bootcamp between March and October in 2024.
+An overview of my project portfolio for all of the projects I worked on while attending the TripleTen Data Science Bootcamp between March and October of 2024.
 Click the link for a given project to dive deeper into it!

 | Project Number | Bootcamp Topic | Project Title | Project Description |